kaypro283/lunarcalc-mbasic/README.md

-# LUNARCALC — An MBASIC-80 Astronomy Tool
+# MOONCALC — An MBASIC-80 Astronomy Tool

 **Author:** Christopher D. Van Der Kaay, Ph.D.
 **Version:** 1.0 (2025)
 **Platform:** MBASIC-80 (CP/M and DOS compatible)
-**File:** `LUNARCALC.BAS`
+**File:** `MOONCALC.BAS`

 ---

-## What is LUNARCALC?
+## What is MOONCALC?

-LUNARCALC is a fully self-contained astronomy tool written in Microsoft BASIC-80 (MBASIC), capable of calculating:
+MOONCALC is a fully self-contained astronomy tool written in Microsoft BASIC-80 (MBASIC), capable of calculating:

 - The **current lunar phase** and percentage illumination
 - The **next full moon and new moon** (based on elongation angles)